Kristallnacht: Early Nazi persecutions

-In the 1920s, most German Jews were fully integrated into German society as German citizens.
-They served in the German army and navy and contributed to every field of German business, science and culture.
+In the 1920s, most German Jews were fully integrated into the country's society as citizens.
+They served in the army and navy and contributed to every field of German business, science and culture.
 Conditions for German Jews began to worsen after the appointment of Adolf Hitler (the Austrian-born leader of the National Socialist German Workers' Party) as Chancellor of Germany on 30 January 1933, and the Enabling Act (implemented 23 March 1933) which enabled the assumption of power by Hitler after the Reichstag fire of 27 February 1933.
 From its inception, Hitler's regime moved quickly to introduce anti-Jewish policies.
-Nazi propaganda alienated 500,000 Jews in Germany, who accounted for only 0.86% of the overall population, and framed them as an enemy responsible for Germany's defeat in the First World War and for its subsequent economic disasters, such as the 1920s hyperinflation and subsequent Great Depression.
+Nazi propaganda alienated the 500,000 Jews living in Germany, who accounted for only 0.86% of the overall population, and framed them as an enemy responsible for Germany's defeat in the First World War and for its subsequent economic disasters, such as the 1920s hyperinflation and the subsequent Great Depression.
 Beginning in 1933, the German government enacted a series of anti-Jewish laws restricting the rights of German Jews to earn a living, to enjoy full citizenship and to gain education, including the Law for the Restoration of the Professional Civil Service of 7 April 1933, which forbade Jews to work in the civil service.
 The subsequent 1935 Nuremberg Laws stripped German Jews of their citizenship and prohibited Jews from marrying non-Jewish Germans.

 These laws resulted in the exclusion and alienation of Jews from German social and political life.
 Many sought asylum abroad; hundreds of thousands emigrated, but as Chaim Weizmann wrote in 1936, "The world seemed to be divided into two parts—those places where the Jews could not live and those where they could not enter."
 The international Évian Conference on 6 July 1938 addressed the issue of Jewish and Romani immigration to other countries.
 By the time the conference took place, more than 250,000 Jews had fled Germany and Austria, which had been annexed by Germany in March 1938; more than 300,000 German and Austrian Jews continued to seek refuge and asylum from oppression.
 As the number of Jews and Romani wanting to leave increased, the restrictions against them grew, with many countries tightening their rules for admission.
 By 1938, Germany "had entered a new radical phase in anti-Semitic activity".
 Some historians believe that the Nazi government had been contemplating a planned outbreak of violence against the Jews and were waiting for an appropriate provocation; there is evidence of this planning dating back to 1937.
 In a 1997 interview, the German historian Hans Mommsen claimed that a major motive for the pogrom was the desire of the Gauleiters of the NSDAP to seize Jewish property and businesses.
 Mommsen stated: